Regular $K_3$-regular graphs: Establishing bounds

 Fix an arbitrary vertex $v \in V(G)$.
 Among the $r_2$ edges incident to $v$, let $a$ and $b$ denote the numbers of edges $vu$ of $K_3$-degree $r_2 - 2$ and $r_2 - 1$, respectively.
 Then $a+b = r_2$.
 By Lemma \ref{K3_deg_eq}, we obtain

 Using $c < \frac{r_2 -2}{2}$, we have

 This leads to a contradiction.
 Hence, there are no such graphs. \end{proof}

 The following theorem establishes the non-existence result for a range of regularity parameters.
 In particular, it excludes such pairs of parameters $(r_2,r_3)$ as $(4, 5)$ and $(5, 9)$, which appear in Table~\ref{tab:admissible} in Appendix~\ref{appendix} (see Corollaries~\ref{cor:5.1} and~\ref{cor:5.2}).
+Our theorem improves upon \cite[Theorem 2]{SheffieldXi:25}; in particular, we exclude one more parameter for every odd $r_2$ by using a different proof technique.
+Moreover, this result affirmatively answers the question posed in \cite{Jajcay2025} regarding the existence of $\operatorname{vgr}(n, r_2, 3, r_3 )$-graphs (see Theorems 17, 18 and the discussion afterwards therein).

 \begin{theorem} There exists no graph with parameters $(r_2, r_3)$ such that $r_3 = {r_2 \choose 2} - c$, provided $r_2 \geq 3$ and $1\leq c\leq\frac{r_2-1}{2}$. \end{theorem} \begin{proof} Suppose, for the sake of contradiction, that such a graph $G$ exists.
 Let $v \in V(G)$ be an arbitrary vertex and let $G[v]$ be the subgraph induced by the closed neighbourhood of $v$.
 Note that the $K_3$-degree of $v$ equals the number of edges in its open neighbourhood, namely, Therefore, the minimum degree in $G[v]$ is at least $r_2 - c$.
 Fix a vertex $u \in N[v]$ of such degree in $G[v]$.
 Hence, $\deg_{G[v]}(u) = r_2-d$, where $1 \leq d \leq c$.